microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 Since the `--nolazy` option might increase the start-up time of the debug target significantly, you can easily opt out by passing a `--lazy` as a `runtimeArgs` attribute.

-When doing so you will find that some of your breakpoints don't "stick" to the line requested but instead "jump" for the next possible line in already-parsed code.
+When doing so, you will find that some of your breakpoints don't "stick" to the line requested but instead "jump" for the next possible line in already-parsed code.
 To avoid confusion, VS Code always shows breakpoints at the location where Node.js thinks the breakpoint is.
 In the **BREAKPOINTS** section, these breakpoints are shown with an arrow between requested and actual line number:

 ![Breakpoints View](images/nodejs-debugging/breakpointsvalidation.png)

 This breakpoint validation occurs when a session starts and the breakpoints are registered with Node.js, or when a session is already running and a new breakpoint is set.
 In this case, the breakpoint may "jump" to a different location.
-After Node.js has parsed all the code (e.g. by running through it), breakpoints can be easily re-applied to the requested locations with the **Reapply** button in the **BREAKPOINTS** section header.
+After Node.js has parsed all the code (for example, by running through it), breakpoints can be easily reapplied to the requested locations with the **Reapply** button in the **BREAKPOINTS** section header.
 This should make the breakpoints "jump back" to the requested location.

 ![Breakpoint Actions](images/nodejs-debugging/breakpointstoolbar.png)